Special Issue "Machine Learning (ML) and Software Engineering"

 Special Issue Editors

-1. Department of Aerospace and Software Engineering, Gyeongsang National University, 201 Jinjudaero, Jinju-si 52828, Korea
+Department of Software Engineering, Gyeongsang National University, 501 Jinjudaero, Jinju-si 52828, Republic of Korea

 Interests: software evolution; documentation updates; requirement traceability; software architecture; data mining; machine learning; artificial intelligence; intelligent systems